Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: Conclusion

 \section{Conclusion}

-In this work, we have examined some properties of the driven damped Haldane model using numerical simulations.
-By characterizing the system using the occupation-weighted Chern number, we found that when initializing the system at half-filling in the topological phase of the Haldane model, the system relaxes to a quasi-steady state that, while topologically trivial, retains residual signatures of the underlying topology due to shifts in occupations from a filled valence band and empty conduction and to partially filled valence and conduction bands.
+In this work, we have examined some properties of a driven dissipative Haldane model using large-scale numerical simulations.
+By characterizing the system using the occupation-weighted Chern number, we found that when initializing the system at half-filling in the topological phase of the Haldane model, the system relaxes to a quasi-steady state that is neither a topological phase nor a trivial phase due to shifts in occupations from a filled valence band and empty conduction band to partially filled valence and conduction bands.
 This occupation-weighted Chern number approaches a quantized value in the high driving frequency, low driving strength, and high damping strength limits as expected, validating this quantity as suitable for characterizing the quasi-steady state and indicating that this quasi-steady state retains some residual topology.

 We have also characterized the response of the charge current to the introduction of driving and damping forces in the Haldane model.
 When inversion symmetry is broken via a nontrivial staggered sublattice potential, a net DC current is generated in the system.
 This can be understood as the result of a preferential flow of electric charge from one sublattice to the other due to the imbalanced effective nearest-neighbor hoppings induced by the sublattice potential.
+The microscopic origin of this DC current is an asymmetry in the nonequilibrium occupations near the $K$ and $K'$ valleys.
 By examining the net DC current averaged over one unit cell, we confirm that a net DC current is only generated when inversion symmetry is broken.
 We also observe a reversal in the direction of this net DC current as the driving strength changes.
 This can be understood by approximating the effective tunneling strengths as being proportional to the zeroth Bessel function, which is valid in the regime we considered here, since the Bessel function changes sign as it passes through its zeroes.